rchanou/react-composition-demo/README.md

 ```
 On Windows, it may not update PATH correctly (`npm -v` still shows a version less than 3).
 To fix that:
 * Type `where npm` to list all locations for `npm`
-* Try `npm -v` in the folder for each one until you get the one with version 3
+* Try `npm -v` in the folder for each one until you get the one with version 3+
 * Edit the system variable `PATH` to use this.
-I highly recommend installing [Rapid Environment Editor](http://www.rapidee.com) and running it as administrator to more easily and safely edit it.
-Right-click "Path", add value, enter the correct npm 3 path,  make sure it is above any other npm paths, and save.
-Close and re-open any `cmd` for the new `PATH` to take.
+I highly recommend installing [Rapid Environment Editor](http://www.rapidee.com) and running it as administrator to more easily and safely edit `PATH`.
+In the editor, right-click "Path", select "Add Value", enter the correct npm 3 path,  make sure it is above any other npm paths, and save.
+Close and re-open any `cmd` windows for the new `PATH` to take.

 (I do apologize for any inconvenience this causes.
 I tend to live on the edge.)